Pfizer to start producing Covid-19 vaccine in Ireland by end of the year

 Pfizer’s Irish plant at Grange Castle is among those under consideration as the company plans to expand its Covid-19 vaccine manufacturing network.
 Photograph: Patrick Fallon/AFP via Getty Images

-Pfizer is to start producing supplies of its Covid-19 vaccine from its Grange Cast plant in Dublin as part of a new $40 million investment locally, the company coIreland by end of the yearnfirmed on Thursday.
+Pfizer is to start producing supplies of its Covid-19 vaccine from its Grange Castle plant in Dublin as part of a new $40 million investment locally, the company confirmed on Thursday.

 The new multimillion euro investment is on top of a €300 million programme of investment announced for three Irish plants by the company last year.